 - Transaction fees charged every time a payment transaction is processed

-- Ease of technical integration to your website and customization for user experience
+- Ease of technical integration to your website and customization for a user experience

-Our view is that a hosted payment gateway is ideal for new ecommerce businesses as it is easier to set up and can be easily integrated to the website.
+Our view is that a hosted payment gateway is ideal for new ecommerce businesses or for an online ecommerce store as it is easier to set up and can be easily integrated to the website.
 Also, the service provider will be the one responsible for meeting all data security requirements and legal compliance methods.